-If the Respondent accepts responsibility for some of the alleged policy violations and the Title IX Coordinator/504 Compliance Officer has determined appropriate sanction(s) or responsive actions, which are promptly implemented, for those violations, then the remaining allegations will continue to be investigated and resolved.
+If the Respondent accepts responsibility for some of the alleged policy violations and the Title IX Coordinator/504 b.
+Administrative Resolution via an Investigation and Hearing

+Compliance Officer has determined appropriate sanction(s) or responsive actions, which are promptly implemented, for those violations, then the remaining allegations will continue to be investigated and resolved.
 The Complainant will be informed of this outcome.
 The parties are still able to seek Alternate Resolution on the remaining allegations, subject to the stipulations above.